Kazaa: Bundled malware

 In response, "clean" third-party clients such as Kazaa Lite (which also provided slightly extended functionality) gained popularity with Kazaa users.
 First released in April 2002, by mid-2005 Kazaa Lite was almost as widely used as the official Kazaa client itself.
 As it connected to the same FastTrack network, it could exchange files with all Kazaa users.

 Transitional period

 Kazaa's legal issues ended after a settlement of $100 million in reparations to the recording industry.
-Without further recourse, and until the lawsuit was settled, the RIAA actively sued thousands of people and college campuses across the U.S. for sharing copyrighted music over the network.
+Without further recourse, and until the lawsuit was settled, the RIAA actively sued thousands of people across the US for sharing copyrighted music over the network.
 Particularly, students were targeted and most were threatened with a penalty of $750 per song.
-Although the lawsuits were mainly in the U.S., other countries also began to follow suit.
+Although the lawsuits were mainly in the US, other countries also began to follow suit.
 Beginning in 2008, however, RIAA announced an end to individual lawsuits.

 While Napster lasted just three years, Kazaa survived much longer.
 However, the lawsuits (and a failed venture into a legal, monthly music subscription service similar to Napster) eventually ended the company.